007rahulraman/sibil/README.md

 8. Enable chrome extension "Allow CORS" from the chrome extension library.
 9. If step 6 doesn't work , the you can manually open your choice of browser and hit localhost:3000/ url.

+## Running Server-Side Rendering

+1. Open project directory
+2. Open terminal
+3. run - npm run build
+4. run - npm run ssr
+5. Once step 4 is completed you should be a message which says "App is launched"
+6. The server will be live a localhost:3001/
+7. The app should work as expected.

 ## Libraries used

 1. jotai for state management